Node Projects: Linting + Formatting + Conventional Commits

 file:

-The above contains two different linting flows.
-Firstly for JS and TS filetypes, it uses next lint
+The above contains two different linting/formatting flows.
+Firstly for JS and TS filetypes, it uses eslint

 to format those files.
 The second configuration is for CSS, Markdown and JSON files and it simply invokes prettier